League Rules

 1. A mandatory match fee of £12.50 is to be paid by each player in each match.

-1. All matches to be played from the competition tees and they are to consist of 18 holes singles match play with full difference in handicap, strokes to be taken as the stroke index of the course being played indicates.
-When ladies play against gents the ladies play off the red tees and gents off the white tees and receive an addition to their handicap of the difference between the ladies & gents course rating.
-Shots are taken by the person on the course they are playing on, i.e., off the red SI if being taken by a lady and off the white SI if being taken by a man.
+1. All matches are to be played from the competition tees and they are to consist of 18 holes singles match playwith full difference in handicap allowances.
+Strokes are to be taken according to the stroke indexes of the course being played.
+Ladies play off the red tees and receive an addition to their handicap of the difference between the ladies and gents par, assuming their handicap is lower than their opponents.
+Strokes will be taken according to the indexes of their card.

-1. Team sheets must be available at he venue on the match day no later than 4 p.m., electronically if you can’t get there.
-Away clubs should send their team sheet to the home club two days prior to the match with expected arrival times of their players.
-This is to avoid any unneccessary waiting around.
+1. Team sheets must be available at the venue on the match day by 16.00 ( electronically if needed ).
+If possible, away teams should send their team sheets to the home club at least two days prior to the match with an estimated time of arrival for their players.

-1. All players must arrive at the match venue before 17:45hrs, failing to comply will give the player’s opponent an option to either play or claim the game.
-Note: Rule 6 applies in this case.
+1. All players must arrive at the match venue by 17:45, failure to comply will give the players opponent the option to either claim the game or still play.
+Note: rule 9 will still apply.
 Meals provided must be paid for.

-1. The responsibility for the completion and advising the Hon Sec of the results rests with the Home Club.
-The completed score sheet should be signed by both team captains and sent to the Hon Sec without delay.
-If sent electronically, the originals should be retained until the end of season.
+1. The responsibility for the completion and advising the hon secretary of the results lies with the home club.
+The completed score sheet should be signed by both captains and sent to the hon sec as soon as possible.
+Please keep a copy until the end of the season.

 1. If one club cannot field a team at all, then their opponents will be awarded their rounded average score (including bonus points) for home games if that match was at home and their average score for away games if that match was away after their remaining matches have been played.
 If a team is unable to play 50% or more of their fixtures, then all their results will be null and void.